 Welcome back!
 It’s Day 3 in our weeklong series on natural family planning (NFP).
-This post is linked up with NFP Link Week hosted at the blog NFP and Me.

 DISCLAIMER: This series is meant to inform and spark conversation about the Church’s teaching on respect for human life.
 While these answers are in-line with Catholic Tradition, they are by no means exhaustive or comprehensive.
 We are not bioethicists nor moral theologians and do not claim to speak on behalf of the Church in answering them.
 For more information, dive into resources provided by the United States Conference of Catholic Bishops. **Special thanks to Fr.
 Albert Bruecken, Conception Seminary College, and Adam Storey, Director of Marriage and Family Life for Diocese of Des Moines, for sharing inspiration, ideas, and words for this series.

 One of the great lies of popular culture is that we will have more happiness and freedom if we can have more sex with fewer consequences.
 Who would define happiness and freedom that way?
 Consider the following passage from Exodus:

 The enemy boasted, “I will pursue and overtake them.
 I will divide the spoils and have my fill of them.
 I will draw my sword; my hand shall despoil them!”